olibob/vagrantdocker/Readme.md

 vagrant up --provision
 ```

+You can now access docker as root within the VM or over the network on port 2375.

 - SSH into the VM and get the VM's IP address.
 You can now log out of the VM.
 - Open a new shell on your Mac
 - Set the DOCKER_HOST environment variable